Social-desirability bias: Grouped-answer method

 The grouped-answer method, also known as the two-card or three-card method, combines answer choices such that the sensitive response is combined with at least one non-sensitive response option.

 Crosswise, triangular, and hidden-sensitivity methods

 These methods ask participants to select one response based on two or more questions, only one of which is sensitive.
 For example, a participant will be asked whether their birth year is even and whether they have performed an illegal activity; if yes to both or no to both, to select A, and if yes to one but no to the other, select B. By combining sensitive and non-sensitive questions, the participant's response to the sensitive item is masked.
 Research shows that the validity of the crosswise model is limited.

 Bogus pipeline

 Bogus-pipeline techniques are those in which a participant believes that an objective test, like a lie detector, will be used along with survey response, whether or not that test or procedure is actually used.
+Researches using this technique must convince the participants that there is a machine that can measure accurately their true attitudes and desires.
+While this can raise ethical questions surrounding deception in psychological research, this technique quickly became widely popular in the 1970s.
+However, by the 1990s the use of this technique began to wane.
+Interested in this change, Roese and Jamison (1993) took twenty years of research to do a meta-analysis on the effectiveness of the Bogus pipeline technique in reducing social desirability bias.
+They concluded that while the Bogus pipeline technique was significantly effective, it had perhaps become less used simply because it went out of fashion, or became cumbersome for researchers to use regularly.
+However, Roese and Jamison argued that there are simple adjustments that can be made to this technique to make it more user-friendly for researchers.